Objects as Extreme Points

 $\ell_{n}$-norm-based losses have the scale imbalance problem.
 Moreover, a gap exists between the $\ell_{n}$-norm and the evaluation metric $IoU$.
 The performances of $IoU$ loss and $GIoU$ loss prove the effectiveness of utilizing $IoU$ in regression loss.
 Compared with $IoU$ loss, $GIoU$ loss can optimize cases where bboxes have no overlap area.
-Therefore, we want to design a regression loss that inherits the scale-invariant property of IoU and can compare any two convex quadrilaterals, even for non-overlapping cases.
+Therefore, we want to design a regression loss that inherits the scale-invariant property of $IoU$ and can compare any two convex quadrilaterals, even for non-overlapping cases.

-As shown in Figure \ref{eiou_f}, the four extreme points form an irregular convex quadrilateral.
+As shown in Fig. \ref{eiou_f} (a), the four extreme points form an irregular convex quadrilateral.
 Thus, calculating the $IoU$ of these two quadrilaterals seems to be optimal.
 However, the calculation of $IoU$ with respect to non-axis-aligned quadrilaterals is very complicated.
 Therefore, we choose a compromise way to simplify the calculation.
 The features of a quadrilateral can be decomposed into position, scale, and shape.
-To compare the first two features, we calculate the $IoU$ of the two smallest enclosing rectangles of these quadrilaterals (The dotted rectangles in Figure \ref{eiou_f}).
-For the last feature, we use the mean value of the cosine similarity ($CosSim$) between each paired vectors to represent the overall shape difference.
+To compare the first two features, we calculate the similarity between the two smallest enclosing rectangles of these quadrilaterals (The dotted rectangles in Fig. \ref{eiou_f} (b)), and the similarity ($RecSim$) is defined as the $IoU$ between them.
+For the last feature, we use the mean value of the cosine similarity ($CosSim$) between each paired vectors to represent the overall shape difference, as shown in Equation \ref{CosSim}.
 The cosine similarity is equivalent to the angle between vectors, thus perfectly reflecting the shape difference.

 Therefore, the similarity of any two convex quadrilaterals on the Euclidean plane can be measured by $EIoU$.
-As shown in Figure \ref{eiou_f}, if not specified, we use the $IoU$ between the two smallest enclosing rectangles as the $IoU$ in all equations.
+If not specified, we use the $IoU$ between the two smallest enclosing rectangles as the $RecSim$ in all equations.
 The definition of $EIoU$ is shown in Equation \ref{EIOU_q}.